projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 PPGTT write-protection page is unset by calling ``acrn_ioreq_del_range``.

-PPGTT write-protection page write
+PPGTT Write-Protection Page Write
 =================================

 In the VHM module, ioreq for PPGTT WP and MMIO trap is the same.
 It will also be trapped into the routine ``intel_vgpu_emulate_mmio_write()``.

-API details
+API Details
 ***********

 APIs of each component interface can be found in the :ref:`GVT-g_api`